SoftFever/OrcaSlicer/README.md

 Orca Slicer includes a pressure advance calibration pattern test adapted from Andrew Ellis' generator, which is licensed under GNU General Public License, version 3.
 Ellis' generator is itself adapted from a generator developed by Sineos for Marlin, which is licensed under GNU General Public License, version 3.

 The Bambu networking plugin is based on non-free libraries from BambuLab.
 It is optional to the Orca Slicer and provides extended functionalities for Bambulab printer users.

+**Special thank you to SoftFever's [OrcaSlicer](https://github.com/OrcaSlicer/OrcaSlicer](https://github.com/SoftFever/OrcaSlicer) that acts as a foundation for JusPrin!**